 - The minimum soft landscaped area within any residential lot is to comply with the controls and principles in the relevant Tables 6 to 10.
-Figure 48 illustrates areas of a lot that can contribute towards the provision of soft landscaped area and principal private open space. - Plans submitted with the development application must indicate the extent of landscaped area and nominate the location of any trees to be retained or planted. - 3.
-Surface water drainage shall be provided as necessary to prevent the accumulation of water. - 4.
-Use of low flow watering devices is encouraged to avoid over watering.
-Low water demand drought resistant vegetation is to be used for the majority of landscaping, including native salt tolerant trees. - 5.
-Any landscaped area is to have a minimum width of 1.5m. - 6.
-A minimum of 2 trees are required to be planted within the landscaped area. - 1 tree is to be located behind the rear building line that is capable of achieving a height of at least 5m at maturity: and 1 tree is to be located in front of the front building line that is capable of achieving a height of at least 8m. at maturity.
-Note: Trees are to be selected from Council's Tree and Landscape Species List.
+Figure 48-55 illustrates areas of a lot that can contribute towards the provision of soft landscaped area and principal private open space. - 2.
+Plans submitted with the development application must indicate the extent of landscaped area and nominate the location of any trees to be retained or planted. - 3.
+Surface water drainage shall be provided as necessary to prevent the accumulation of water. - Use of low flow watering devices is encouraged to avoid over watering.
+Low water demand drought resistant vegetation is to be used for the majority of landscaping, including native salt tolerant trees.